 Optionally enable enforcement so drifted resources may be corrected back to the state in the baseline

 Fugue requires read-only access to all services you want Fugue to scan for compliance or drift and read and write access to all services you want Fugue to enforce.
-This access is controlled through your associated AWS Identity & Access Management (IAM) role or Azure service principal.
+This access is controlled through your associated AWS Identity & Access Management (IAM) role, Azure service principal, or Google service account.
 You can see the list of AWS and AWS GovCloud IAM permissions here.

 AWS IAM role resources: